Muterra/doc-golix/spec.md

 # Dynamic binding (GOBD)

 + Preferred stored file extension: no extension
-+ Secondary stored file extension: .guid
++ Secondary stored file extension: .ghid
 + Tertiary stored file extension: .gobd

 GOBDs must be stored until, and only until, they are cleared by a debinding, or successfully updated by their binder.
 Like GEOC objects, external bindings may prevent debinding.
 In this case, the persistence provider must retain the author's debind object as it otherwise would, even if the GOBD object persists.

 **Terminology:**

-+ Dynamic GUID, dynamic address: The secondary address for this binding.
++ Dynamic GHID, dynamic address: The secondary address for this binding.
 Static for the lifetime of the binding.
-+ Frame: Any particular version of the binding with this dynamic GUID.
++ Frame: Any particular version of the binding with this dynamic GHID.

-Note that the static GUID applies to *this particular frame*.
+Note that the static GHID applies to *this particular frame*.

 ## Format